About

 Senior DevOps Engineer · Amsterdam, NL

-Aniket Karne is a Senior DevOps Engineer at Nationale-Nederlanden in Amsterdam, where he bridges AI systems, cloud infrastructure, and developer tooling.
+Senior DevOps Engineer at Nationale-Nederlanden in Amsterdam, where he bridges AI systems, cloud infrastructure, and developer tooling.
 He builds tools that automate ops, integrate AI with cloud workflows, and scale without babysitting — everything from multi-agent systems to cost-optimized AWS architectures.

 By day he works on Kubernetes, Terraform, and CI/CD pipelines at scale.
 By night (and sometimes all day) he's exploring what autonomous AI agents can actually do when you put them to work on real problems.